We keep you up to date on everything going on in battle rap.

 Battle rap is quickly growing as a culture.
-What was almost completely relegated to street corners and Youtube a few years ago has garnered national recognition, more TV programming, Pay-Per-View events, and other attention from the mainstream media.
-Hip-hop icons like Eminem and Snoop Dogg have put on events for the battle scene and at this rate, things can only continue to expand.
+What was almost completely relegated to street corners and Youtube a few years ago has garnered national recognition, more tv programming, Pay-Per-View events, and other attention of the mainstream media.
+Hip Hop icons like Eminem, Snoop Dogg, and Drake have put on events for the battle scene and at this rate things can only continue to expand.

 Since it's evolution from the late 1980s, hip-hop music has gone from strength to strength.
 Nothing tells the story of this success better than seeing the facts by numbers.
 We often hear about first week album sales, and then there's always Forbes annual break-down of the wealthiest celebrities, but after that, we forget about it.

 Kevin Gates, a New Orleans, Baton Rouge native, had a tough time leaving the street life alone to focus completely on his music.
 It's a feat he seems to have finally accomplished though, but his troubled past is still well-documented in his lyrics.
 If you aren't familiar with the rapper's discography, which includes the stand-out album Stranger Than Fiction, we're about to make you familiar.

 OVO Sound is a label founded by Drake, Noah "40" Shebib, and Oliver El-Khatib in 2012.
 The label consists of Drake and in-house producers 40, Boi-1da, T-Minus, Mike Zombie.
 PartyNextDoor, Majid Jordan, ILoveMakonnen and OB O'Brien are also affiliated with the crew.